 Suffolleto and other supporters of the hotline believe it can help teens fight the peer pressure to start smoking.

 “I think one of the biggest challenges for teens is the peer pressure from other teens that are doing it.
 They try to see if they can get away with smoking in school and once they get hooked on it, then that nicotine addiction kicks in and it just winds them to do it even more,” said Suffoletto.

-To enroll in the “My Life, My Quit” program or learn more information, click here.Grab the FREE WDTN News App for iPhone or Android.
+To enroll in the “My Life, My Quit” program or learn more information, click here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.